 3. You’re delegating, not team building

-Do you value the task that needs to be done more than the person doing the task?
+Do you value the task that needs to be done more than the person doing it?

 If you don’t see the value of their personhood, they will not see the value in their contribution.